Animal tooth development: Variation of tooth development across species

 The study of tooth development across different species, invertebrates, and vertebrates indicates that tooth development varies greatly across different types of organisms.
 Organisms may vary from having few to no teeth at all to organisms that go through life with multiple layers of teeth.
 In some unique cases there are species with teeth that regenerate throughout their lifetime.
 Because of this, it is very important that scientists select specific species to study that may provide them with information as to how similar species' tooth development takes place.
 These organisms are chosen based on their specific early dental specification as well as tooth replacement ability.
 With an organism that has the ability to regenerate teeth, scientists have a unique opportunity to continuously study the specific odontogenic processes and mechanisms that lead to the development of teeth in different vertebrates.

 Genetics

 In reptilian tooth development, some scientist have chosen to determine the location and function of the SHH gene as well as the odontogenic band to help collect information on how reptiles develop teeth at a young age.
 The SHH gene gives instructions to produce a protein known as the Sonic Hedgehog protein, and this protein's function is to aid in certain required embryonic development processes.
-The SHH gene and proteins play major roles in not only the tooth development of organisms, but they also help in cell growth, specialization, and patterning of an organisms body.
+The SHH gene and proteins play major roles in not only the tooth development of organisms, but they also help in cell growth, specialization, and patterning of an organism's body.